-The results presented in Sections 3b and 3c do not allow us to attribute any of the oscillations in surface pressure and temperature unambiguously to internal gravity waves generated as adjustment radiation in response to the cooling effect of the solar eclipse.
-At Reading, pressure and temperature perturbations were detected with periodicities of 30-55 minutes, which is similar to the periodicities observed in previous studies.
+The results presented in §3b,c do not allow us to attribute any of the oscillations in surface pressure and temperature unambiguously to internal gravity waves generated as adjustment radiation in response to the cooling effect of the solar eclipse.
+At Reading, pressure and temperature perturbations were detected with periodicities of 30-55 min, which is similar to the periodicities observed in previous studies.
 A lack of variability in the cloud base height and solar radiation during the eclipse do suggest that the perturbations are not associated with weather systems.
 Wave propagation directions show little evidence to support exclusive eclipse-driven gravity waves at Reading.
-There may have been an eclipse driven wave present, but it is impossible to detect it amongst other perturbations in pressure and temperature.
+There may have been an eclipse-driven wave present, but it is impossible to detect it among other perturbations in pressure and temperature.

-In [9,11], spectral analyses were carried out at different times to see if the detected perturbations were exclusive to the eclipse.
+In [9,11], spectral analyses were carried out at different times to see whether the detected perturbations were exclusive to the eclipse.
 A similar approach has been adopted here.
 We found that at Reading, similar perturbations were found on different days, leading to the conclusion that it would be difficult to distinguish eclipse-driven gravity waves from normal meteorological variability.
 A similar situation occurred at Lerwick, although the pressure and temperature perturbations are present in the eclipse day data and not in the other data.
 The large-scale synoptic and mesoscale conditions near Lerwick could have explained the pressure and temperature perturbations.
 For example, a passing rain shower is identified in the satellite image.
+The Lerwick rsta.royalsocietypublishing.org Phil.
+Trans.
+R. Soc.
+A 374: 20150222

-The Lerwick observatory is based on the eastern side of a mountainous island, meaning that a mountain wave could form as the airflow is forced upward over the island, and such a mountain wave would have similar periodicities to an eclipse-driven gravity wave.
+Observatory is based on the eastern side of a mountainous island, meaning that a mountain wave could form as the airflow is forced upward over the island, and such a mountain wave would have similar periodicities to an eclipse-driven gravity wave.